 Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 Costa Rica’s liberalised telecom sector saw substantial growth for a number of years, though the level of growth has fallen sharply since 2016, and fell to only 0.3% in 2018, year-on-year.
 Although the state-owned operator ICE remains the dominant provider of fixed-line services, the regional operators Claro and Movistar are significant players in the important mobile services market.
-Considerable change to the market emerged from the 2019 sale of Movistar to Millicom International, trading as Tigo.
-The deal, still to be finalised, was part of a wider plan which also saw Tigo acquire Movistar’s business units in Panama and Nicaragua had been completed during 2019.
+In May 2020 Millicom International, trading as Tigo, cancelled its bid to acquire Movistar, though the acquisitions of Telefónica’s units in Panama and Nicaragua had been completed during 2019.

 The number of fixed-lines fell for a number of years though more recently the decline has been offset by growing consumer use of VoIP services.
 This was stimulated by the 2014 hike in tariffs for fixed-line calls.

 Costa Rica’s broadband market is the most developed in Central America, with the highest broadband penetration for this sub-region.
 Geographical distribution however is unequal, with a much higher digital gap than in the case of telephone services.
 Compared with the whole of Latin America, Costa Rica’s broadband penetration lags behind Chile, Argentina, Uruguay, and some Caribbean islands.

 The Costa Rican telecom sector has showed greater resilience than most others in the region, and with the implementation of number portability there is greater scope for increased competition in coming years.
 This has been reflected in the sharp decline in the cost of broadband data in recent years.